lundst1/xml2pdf/README.md

 ## Before using
 To be able to transform, there are some requirements:
 - The source XML needs to be well formed
-- An XLST needs exist
+- An XLST needs to exist

 ## Online application